Bateyjosue/divorse-certification/README.md

 # Wedding and Divorse certification system
-you can request for the copy of you marriage as well your divorse after the sentence is being pronounce
+you can request for the copy of you marriage as well your divorse after the sentence is being pronounce and get your certificate any time